Prue Kapua - Te Taumata Kaiwhakahaere

 Prue grew up in Rotorua and is of Ngāti Whakaue, Te Arawa and Ngāti Kahungunu descent.
-Prue is the immediate past president of the Māori Women’s Welfare League, a position she held for eight years and is the Principal of her law firm Tamatekapua Law.
-Prue is the current Chair of Māori Women’s Development Inc. and since 2019 has been a member of the Waitangi Tribunal.
+She is the immediate past president of the Māori Women’s Welfare League, a position she held for eight years and is the principal of her law firm Tamatekapua Law.
+Prue is the current chair of Māori Women’s Development Inc. and since 2019 has been a member of the Waitangi Tribunal.

 Shirley Ikkala is of Ngāti Whātu ki Orakei and Cook Island descent.
-She currently holds the position of Professional Teaching Fellow/Pouarataki in the faculty of Education and Social Work at the University of Auckland.
+She currently holds the position of Professional Teaching Fellow/Pouarataki in the faculty of education and social work at the University of Auckland.
 Her professional background is in social work, management, leadership and social work education with a strong focus on indigenous/bicultural bodies of knowledge and practice.
-Shirley’s focus in her personal and professional career is to ensure that social justice prevails that works towards a strong social and economic base that takes people forward.
-She is passionate about ensuring that the voices of whānau (family) are heard and that the decisions that are made are done so with integrity and honesty – tika, pono, aroha.
+Shirley’s focus in her personal and professional career is to ensure social justice prevails towards a strong social and economic base that takes people forward.
+She is passionate about ensuring the voices of whānau are heard and that the decisions made are done so with integrity and honesty – tika, pono, aroha.

 Community worker/kaimahi hapori, Eugene Ryder’s personal journey took him through a challenging childhood, State care and prison onto E Tū Whānau-aligned social worker, legal student, kapa haka stalwart and dedicated husband and father.
 His journey is proof that the moemoeā of a better life is always achievable.